-A handy, keep-clean trick as you begin to go out and about.
+A handy, keep-clean trick for outdoor dining.
 Lay out these laminated mats: one as a surface for your meal, another to sit on.
 When done, simply wipe clean with a sanitizing spray, re-roll, and drop back in your bag.

 These clever mats are an outdoor version of the mug rug.
-There’s a full-width pocket and a grommet for hanging when not in use.
+There’s a full-width pocket and a grommet for hanging to store.
 Hold utensils or slip in a paperback to hold your place on a breezy day.
 Outdoor fabric adds durability.

-The beauty of this solid color runner is in the texture of the pleated squares side by side with the plain squares.
-The tutorial also shows you a fun way to create mitered corners without using a separate binding strip.
+The beauty of this solid color runner is in the texture of the pleated squares side by side with plain squares.
+Our tutorial also shows you an easy way to create mitered corners without using a separate binding strip.